 Benefits of TMS Therapy

 Isn’t addictive Specific pharmaceutical therapies for mental health issues like depression and anxiety can be habit-forming.
 TMS is employed in various private rehab centers to aid addicts and alcoholics since it is entirely safe and is efficient in controlling substance addiction and other co-occurring diseases, including PTSD and bipolar.

 Effective and long-term results TMS has shown up to 70% effectiveness in treating mental health conditions, with 90% of patients still reporting positive effects 12 months after treatment has ended.
 As a bonus, it has shown promising results in individuals who did not initially respond favorably to antidepressant drugs.

-TMS is an external therapy that poses no risk to the patient.
+TMS is non-invasive TMS is an external therapy that poses no risk to the patient.
 There’s no need for electrode implants or invasive procedures.
 When used for diagnosis or treatment, a TMS machine sends a weak electromagnetic pulse or wave through the scalp into the brain, stimulating specific locations, including the cells responsible for mood control, which cause the release of neurotransmitters like dopamine and serotonin.
 The waves utilized are noninvasive, safe, and comfortable; they are analogous to those of an MRI scan.

 Fewer possible adverse effects- Antidepressants are a broad category of drugs that includes SSRIs and SNRIs.
 However, some people find it difficult to cope with the adverse effects of their medications.
 TMS therapy may be preferable to medicine if you haven’t been happy with the adverse effects of other treatments.
 Some patients do not feel anything at all during TMS therapy; even if they do, the results typically wear off quickly.

-Providing Effective Treatments To Patients In Providence, Rhode Island Revive Therapeutic Services now offers Transcranial Magnetic stimulation therapy.
+Providing Effective Treatments To Patients In Providence, Rhode Island Revive Therapeutic Services now offers Transcranial Magnetic stimulation therapy in Providence, Rhode Island.
 It gives us great pleasure to make this highly effective treatment available to the public and our patients.
 Our primary goal is to restore mental health, revitalization, and self-awareness.